AriFordsham/GHCWiki/status/may16.md

 # Major changes in GHC 8.0.1

-- **Support for simple, implicit callstacks with source locations**parameters providing callstacks/source locations?, allowing you to have a light-weight means of getting a call-stack in a Haskell application. ([ Phab:D861](https://phabricator.haskell.org/D861))
+- **Support for simple, implicit callstacks with source locations**[Implicit parameters providing callstacks/source locations](explicit-call-stack/implicit-locations), allowing you to have a light-weight means of getting a call-stack in a Haskell application. ([ Phab:D861](https://phabricator.haskell.org/D861))

 - **Injective type families** ([Wiki](injective-type-families), [ paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/injective-type-families-acm.pdf)).
 Allows to annotate type families with injectivity information.
 Correctness of injectivity annotation is then verified by the compiler.
 Once compiler knows the annotation is correct it can us injectivity information during type checking.